olivierfriard/boris_docs/index.rst

 Remove an observation
 =====================

-An observation can be deleted using the following procedure:
+An observation can be deleted from the project using the following procedure:
 **File** > **Edit project** > **Observation's tab** > **Select observation to remove** > **Remove observation** button

 Please note that the deletion is irreversible.